apiato/documentation/docs/optional-components/notifications.md

 ## Select Channels {#select-channels}

-To select a notification channel, apiato have the `app/Ship/Configs/notification.php` config file where you can define the array of supported channels "e.g. SMS, Email, WebPush..", to be used for all your notifications.
+To select a notification channel, apiato have the `app/Ship/Configs/notification.php` config file where you can define the array of supported channels "e.g. SMS, Email, WebPush...", to be used for all your notifications.

-If you wan to override the configuration for some notifications classes, or if you prefer to defined the channels within each notification class itself, you can override the **via** function `public function via($notifiable)` in the notification class and define your channels.
+If you want to override the configuration for some notifications classes, or if you prefer to define the channels within each notification class itself, you can override the **via** function `public function via($notifiable)` in the notification class and define your channels.

 Checkout [laravel notification channels](http://laravel-notification-channels.com) for list of supported integrations.